neilbrown/edlib/README.md

 Presentation renderer
 ---------------------

 The presentation rendering accepts a text document and interprets it as describing pages of a presentation in a language similar to MarkDown.
 It generates a marked-up rendering the various lines of text which are given to the lines renderer to produce a single page of the presentation.

-There is a partner "markdown" mode which interacts with a presentation pane and can ask it to move forward or backward one page, or  to redraw some other arbitrary page.
+There is a partner “markdown” mode which interacts with a presentation pane and can ask it to move forward or backward one page, or to redraw some other arbitrary page.

 Tiler
 -----